usnistgov/5gdeploy/docs/trafficgen.md

 You can set `--out=-.tsv` flag to print the TSV document to the console.

 The table shows network interfaces within each container (across all hosts, in case of a multi-host deployment).
-Each row has container name, network interface name, RX packet counter, and TX packet counter.
+Each row has container name, network interface name, NIC queue number, RX packet counter, and TX packet counter.
 The sort order may be adjusted with either `--sort-by=ct` or `--sort-by=net` flag.

 By default, the table includes all services defined in the Compose file that have their own network namespaces.